Years 7, 8 and 9

 Year 8 - Spring Term

 - Biology: Gas Exchange, Skeletal and Muscular Systems

 - Biology: Gas Exchange, Skeletal and Muscular Systems/Genetics and Evolution

 - Chemistry: It's a Reactive World

 - Physics: Waves

 In Year 9 students begin the GCSE course so that they can complete it over a period of three years giving them an additional option to choose in Year 10.
-In Year 10 students will follow the Science with Additional Science route or they can choose to do Triple science which gives them separate GCSEs in each of the Sciences.
-We use the OCR Gateway Suite as detailed in the Key Stage 4 section on the website.
+In Year 10 students will follow the Combined Science route or they can choose to do Triple Science which gives them separate GCSEs in each of the Sciences.
+We use the AQA exam board specifications for both courses.